KWSNick/ScouseDaxie/README.md

 The content was created without outside influence including but not limited to payment for advertisement or promotion and bias based upon personal relationships and experiences.

+A link to Wikipedia is present on the homepage.
+This links to an explaination of what a Lambanana is. https://en.wikipedia.org/wiki/Superlambanana

 ### Media

 All images are originals and the property of the author and subject to copyright restrictions and limitations.